lockss/lockss-rtd-portal/docs/plugin/introduction/concepts.rst

 Plugin Feature Categories
 -------------------------

-This manual groups plugin components into conceptual categories, which are introduced briefly in subsections below and have a dedicated section each in this manual:
+This guide groups plugin components into conceptual categories, which are introduced briefly in subsections below and have a dedicated section each in this guide:

 *  :ref:`Identification Features`: features related to the identification, versioning and parameterization of the plugin.